50 College Freshman Tips I Wish I Knew Before My First Year

 Academic Tips for College Freshmen

-2. Sit near the front in the first weeks
+2. Sit front row in first 3 weeks

 Give me six hours to chop down a tree, and I will spend the first four sharpening the axe” – Abraham Lincoln.